-The Watsons Bay Walk is a scenic trail exploring South Head, offering panoramic views of Sydney Harbour, the city skyline, the Tasman Sea, North Head and the historic Hornby Lighthouse.
+The Watsons Bay Walk is a scenic trail around South Head, offering sweeping views of Sydney Harbour, the city skyline, the Tasman Sea, North Head, and the historic Hornby Lighthouse.

-This family-friendly walk, which includes the South Head Heritage Trail, is situated in one of Sydney’s busiest tourist spots and is easy to get to by ferry.
+This family-friendly walk, which includes the South Head Heritage Trail, is located in one of Sydney’s most popular tourist areas and is easily accessible by ferry.

 Watsons Bay Walk | |